 ‘Big cat’ is a term used for the large members of the cat family, Felidae.
-Big cats are ambush hunters and are often on the top of the food chain in an ecosystem.
+Big cats are ambush hunters and are often at the top of the food chain in an ecosystem.
 Based on the typical size, the following are the top 10 largest big cats in the world.

 Top 10 largest big cats in the world